CesarR70/Cline-BodyTimeout-Mac-Linux-Fix/README.md

-ooh I broke it by renaming the folder because The injector bakes an __absolute path__ into Cline's `extension.js` it is fixed now but there is 1 caveate the zero-timeout Agent is installed as undici's __global__ dispatcher in Cline's process, so requests to *remote* providers also lose the 300 s safety cap.
+ooh I broke it by renaming the folder because The injector bakes an __absolute path__ into Cline's `extension.js` it is fixed now but there is 1 caveat the zero-timeout Agent is installed as undici's __global__ dispatcher in Cline's process, so requests to *remote* providers also lose the 300 s safety cap.
 In practice that just means a genuinely dead connection hangs instead of failing after 5 minutes — usually a non-issue but I thought you should know.